simonucl/vs-blog-temp/docs/ACADEMIC_REFACTOR_PLAN.md

 See [@zhang2025vs, Appendix G.7-G.8]
 ```

+Replace the bottom “Citation” code block with a proper References section (Phase 6).
+Do not inline BibTeX.

-**Validation:** Citations render as clickable links with proper formatting
+**Validation:** Citations render as links; bibliography appears under “References”.

 ---